LasVegasCoder/MobileGPS/README.md

-# MobileGPS
-A program to read and distribute GPS data for mobile hotspots.
+This is a small program to read NMEA data from a serially connected GPS unit and then to make that data available for other programs in a simple format.
+Filtering is available to limit the amount of data transmitted.
+This filtering is based on distance moved and time elapsed.